Downloadable Titanic deck plans including:

 The ship was fitted with 29 boilers and 159 furnaces.
 (24 double ended boilers and 5 single ended boilers) Over 8,000 tons of coal filled her coal bunkers.
 The coal fired furnaces heated water in the boilers to generate steam.
 The steam (215 psi) was then funneled to the tipple expansion engines.
 Once the steam entered the engine cylinder it created the necessary power to turn the propellers.
 If the turbine was not in use, such as reverse orders to the helm or entering or leaving port, lost steam would condense in evaporators and the water would be returned to the boilers.
 Controlling the amount of steam fed to the engines controlled the speed of the ship.
 Exhaust was vented through Titanic's first 3 funnels, the fourth was a dummy funnel used for ventilation and storage.
 Many Titanic enthusiasts enjoy pointing out errors in various Titanic movies and artwork by noticing smoke coming from the 4th funnel.

-and had 48 ringbouys (lifebuoys) dispersed around the ship.
-She carried 20 boats
+(lifejackets) and had 48 ringbouys (lifebuoys) dispersed around the ship.
+She

-total.
-Fourteen 30' x 9' x 4' lifeboats swung on the new double acting Welin
+carried 20 boats total.
+Fourteen 30' x 9' x 4' lifeboats swung on the new double

-davits with Murray's disengaging gear that could carry 65 persons each, Two 25'
+acting Welin davits with Murray's disengaging gear that could carry 65 persons

-x 7' x 3' wooden cutters that could accommodate 40 persons each, and four
+each, Two 25' x 7' x 3' wooden cutters that could accommodate 40 persons each,

-Englehardt collapsibles 27' x 8' x 3' that would carry 47 persons.
-It's been
+and four Englehardt collapsibles 27' x 8' x 3' that would carry 47 persons.
+It's

-calculated that the ship would have needed 48 lifeboats to accommodate all on
+been calculated that the ship would have needed 48 lifeboats to accommodate all

 The ship was further divided into 16 compartments by 15 transverse watertight bulkheads (walls) comprising 1/2 inch thick steel.
 12 watertight doors separated the compartments that could be activated manually, by a water detecting float near the deck, or by the flip of a switch on the bridge that would disconnect the electrical current holding the doors open by powerful electromagnets, enabling them to close in about 25 seconds.

-per day, generating 51,000 horse power.
-During normal operating speeds,
+tons of coal per day, generating 51,000 horse power.
+During normal operating

-Titanic's steam pressure was set to function at 215 psi.
-Reciprocating
+speeds, Titanic's steam pressure was set to function at 215 psi.

-engine revolutions were 77 per minute and her turbine revolutions were 127 per
+Reciprocating engine revolutions were 77 per minute and her turbine revolutions

 Titanic's final fittings were completed on April 2, 1912.
 Her maiden voyage began with the Southampton departure at 12:15 P.M. on April 10, 1912. (originally scheduled March 20, 1912) Her final port of call was Queenstown, Ireland (now Cobh) with 2,228 passengers and crew headed for White Star Line's Pier 59 in New York City, a destination that would never be reached.
 Titanic's official port of registry was Liverpool and the ship was actually operated by Ismay, Imrie and Company, a subdivision of the Oceanic Steam Navigation Company, parent company of the White Star Line which was in turn a controlled interest owned by the International Mercantile Marine, an American owned company.